-Sufjan Stevens flocks from Detroit, Michigan, and first dipped his feet into the world of music while attending Hope College.
-He started his solo career in the beginning of 1999, with his first album release of A Sun Came debuting in 2000.
-He was immediately recognized for his "superior musical command, complex instrumentation, and sparkling melodies" (Borges, Mario Mesquita).
+Sufjan Stevens hails from Detroit, Michigan, and he first dipped his feet into the world of music while attending college.
+He started his solo career in the beginning of 1999, with his first album release of Sun Came debuting in 2000.
+He was immediately recognized for his "superior musical command, complex instrumentation, and sparkling melodies" (Borges).
 Stevens has released several albums varying in genre, but his music is prominently classified under indie folk, indie rock, and alternative rock.
 One of his largest projects, the "50 States Project," attempted to create an album for every state in the US.
 However, after the completion of his second state album, Stevens commented, "The whole premise was such a joke, and I think maybe I took it too seriously.
-I started to feel like I was becoming a cliche of myself."
+I started to feel like I was becoming a cliché of myself."
 (Breihan).
 Even with the failure of this project, his music has won several awards and has appeared in numerous movies.
-Stevens's "Mystery of Love" won the David di Donatello for Best Original Song in 2019.
-His music has appeared most notably in movies such as Call Me by Your Name, Little Miss Sunshine, Veronica Mars, and Demolition.
+Stevens' "Mystery of Love" won the David di Donatello for Best Original Song in 2019.
+His music has appeared most notably in the movies, Call Me by Your Name, Little Miss Sunshine, Veronica Mars, and Demolition.